fcn06/swarm/README.md

 We're continuously working on improvements, including:

 * Implementation of a simple UI for testing purpose, to interact with an a2a agent ( simple server  or planner server)
 * Refactoring: Continuously improving code clarity and maintainability.
+(Refactoring of simple A2A agent is next task, as well as removal of planner sub crate)
 * Unit Tests: Enhancing robustness and reliability.

 We're eager for your comments, suggestions, and contributions\!
 Whether it's a bug report, a feature idea, or a pull request, your input helps shape the future of Swarm.rs.